 Fans of high-energy strong female-filled crime films from the 60s and 70s by guys like John Flynn and Arthur Marks will rejoice to note that--slipping unobtrusively onto Amazon Prime after being unavailable on DVD for.... ever... rolls-- Truck-Stop Women (1974).
 One of the better films from long-working Mark L. Lester (Class of 1984), it featuring the always alluring--taken from this world too damn soon--Claudia Jennings in one of her best roles.
 It's a four-pull on the air horn hoot with everyone doing their best to deliver more than a mere exploitation truck stop movie, but not too much more than that.
 After all, it has no interest in pulling off the highway of cheap goofy asphalt thrills into anywhere except a bed with a two-timing hijacker-prostitute of the open road.
 This ain't your grandma's Mildred Pierce, honey.
-I'll tell ya what it is is, though: matriarchal tale of a matriarchal dynasty with a powerhouse mom is Anna (Lieux Dressler) so sassy-crafty as the owner/manager/big boss madame of a remote New Mexico truck stop / diner / motel / brothel / hijacking ring, she makes Joan Crawford seem like a dandy fop.
-Presiding over a loyal assortment of button men, mechanics, and good ole gal waitress/load hijackin' prostitutes, Anna's operation running so smoothly there wouldn't be even a story except that her long-stable mob connection out in Vegas has been shot, and her territory is now up for grabs.
-She can handle that, but she has one fatal flaw: her no-good triple-timin' daughter Rose (Jennings) who's mighty tired of life as momma's main hooker/hijacker.
+I'll tell ya what it is is, though -the Godfather-meets-Mildred Pierce tale of a matriarchal crime dynasty.
+Anna (Lieux Dressler) the owner/manager/big boss madame of this remote New Mexico truck stop / diner / motel / brothel / hijacking ring, makes Joan Crawford seem like a dandy fop.
+Presiding over a loyal assortment of button men, mechanics, and good ole gal waitress/load hijackin' prostitutes, Anna's operation runns so smoothly there wouldn't be even a story except that her long-stable mob connection out in Vegas has been shot, and her territory is now up for grabs.
+She can handle whatever goomba cowboy might come her way, but she has one fatal flaw: her no-good triple-timin' daughter Rose (Jennings) who's mighty tired of life as momma's main hooker/hijacker.
+She wants to go.... anywhere with bright lights.

 Jennings is so good here it makes it all the sadder to realize she'd be dead in just five years, in an accident off the Pacific Coast Highway (at age 30).
 Here, as Rose, it's her eagerness to betray momma that sets the whole criminal empire off its axis.
 With a cunning glee that stacks her up with your average primo Russ Meyer vixen, she links up with a mafia-dispatched goodfella "Smith" (John Martino) and his candy-mackin' thug, as a combination hostage, conspirator, and lover.
 And each side--Anna's and Smith's--start scheming to steal from the stealers when word leaks out about a hijackable load of stolen securities stashed in the back of a cattle truck roaring past in a few days.
 Anna would rather not rob from the mob, but what else can she do? that money is earmarked for the muscle that would rub her out of business.
 It all hinges on who knows what and whether their dumb enough to tell Rose.
 Does she even know?
 Certainly we don't.
 This is a movie that plays--like a matriarchal version of The Godfather--all its cards pretty close to the vest.
 We're dealing with levels of intelligence and subtlety far higher than we're used to in shit like this.